 i. cost to make or buy products

-ii. labor, material and manufacturing costs
+ii. labour, material and manufacturing costs

 iii. staff costs